What are flat feet?

-Call if your child complains of foot pain, if the ankle is red, the feet or ankles feel tired, or calluses are forming under the arches.
-Be sure to take your child’s shoes along to your appointment so the doctor can examine the pattern of wear.
-Adolescents who still have flat feet and complain of pain should also be evaluated by a doctor.
+Call an orthopaedic foot and ankle specialist if your child complains of foot pain, the ankle is red, the feet or ankles feel tired, or calluses are forming under the arches.
+Be sure to take your child’s shoes along to your appointment so the specialist can examine the pattern of wear.
+Adolescents who still have flat feet and complain of pain should also be evaluated.

 Treatment may include stretching exercises to lengthen the heel cord.
 Your doctor may also recommend shoe inserts called orthotics.
 These custom-molded arches made of composite materials provide support and relieve pain.
 Shoe inserts not only help people with flat foot to walk comfortably, they also extend the life of their shoes, which otherwise would wear unevenly.
 In certain cases, physical therapy is recommended, and sometimes children are put in casts if the heel cords are too tight.
 In a few cases where other treatments don’t relieve pain, surgery is recommended.

 The tendency to have flat feet runs in families, although there can be other causes as well.
 It can’t be prevented.